 |Date Climbed/Hiked:||Jul 26, 2006|

 To suggest that Gannett Peak is an easy mountain to climb is not giving the peak its deserved respect.
 Its remoteness adds a significant challenge to the climb, as does the unpredictable weather in the Winds.
-And some moderately technical climbing is required to reach the summit.
+Some moderately technical climbing is also required to reach the summit.

 I tip my hat to the immortals who can climb it in 3 days or less.
 Our strategy followed a more reasonable pace: a 2-day hike in, 1 rest/acclimatization day, 1 summit day, and a 2-day hike out.
 That worked out perfectly for me and my climbing partner Tom, who I met on Aconcagua last year.
 (Aco trip report.)

 Our day started by meeting our Indian guide at 8am in the town of Crowheart, WY.
 The Cold Springs trailhead offers the shortest access to Gannett Peak.
 However, it is located on private Indian land and transportation to/from the trailhead must be arranged with the Wind River tribal council.
 (Details here.)
 The ride to the trailhead from Crowheart took about an hour and a half over a very rough 4WD dirt road.

 Our plan was to hike from the Cold Springs trailhead to Echo Lake the first day.
 That would normally be a 6 mile hike but we missed the Ink Wells Trail split and ended up hiking too far up the Dry Creek Trail.
 (We really need to watch those signs more closely.)
 After realizing our mistake, we headed cross country to catch the Ink Wells Trail.
 It turned out to be an 8 mile day for us.